 The selling unitholder may offer and sell these securities at various times in amounts, at prices and on terms to be determined by market conditions and the other factors set forth under "Plan of Distribution" at the time of such offerings, including but not limited to the underlying price of our common units.
-The selling unitholder may offer and sell these securities to or through one or more underwriters, dealers and agents, who may receive compensation in the form of discounts, concessions or commissions, or directly to purchasers, on a continuous or delayed basis.
 This prospectus describes the general terms of these securities and the general manner in which the selling unitholder will offer the securities.
 The prospectus supplement will describe the specific manner in which the selling unitholder will offer the securities and also may add, update or change information contained in this prospectus.
+The selling unitholder will sell the Common Units through underwriters on a firm commitment basis.
 The names of any underwriters and the specific terms of a plan of distribution will be stated in the prospectus supplement.